-Azerbaijan boasts several holidays and events throughout the year.
+There are several Azerbaijan holidays and events throughout the year.
 The busiest month is May, largely because of Baku’s many food festivals and jazz concerts.
 A majority of the locals are Muslims so Ramadan (also called Ramazan) is one of the most important and highly anticipated celebrations in the country.
 There are also plenty of national days honoring important historical events during the struggle for independence.

 Known as the ‘Day of Sacrifice’ or ‘Qurban,’ Gurban Bayram celebrates the end of the Haji pilgrimage and Abraham’s sacrifice for God.
 A camel or goat is sacrificed to remember Abraham, who slaughtered a ram instead of his own son.